BRIXMIS: Intelligence gathering

-Whilst these were to a large extent respected, there were also many unnotified "Missions prohibited" signs around most military installations, which were invariably ignored and even at times taken home as souvenirs.
+Whilst these were to a large extent respected, there were also many unnotified "Missions prohibited" signs around most military installations, which were invariably ignored and rather used as indicators of where to go − with these signs either being stolen as souvenirs or thrown away to enable the tours 'plausible deniability' if stopped when in these areas.
 Tours found in places where they were not supposed to be were usually pursued and, if caught, arrested and detained for a while at the nearest Kommandatura.
 (Note: As the Missions refused to acknowledge the authority of either the East German Army (NVA) or police (Volkspolizei or "VoPo") the tour officer always insisted on dealing only with the local Soviet Kommandant (garrison commander).)
 The main risk to persistent offenders was that they might be declared persona non grata and have their passes withdrawn – a complete waste of the expensive specialist training they had undergone before being posted to BRIXMIS.

 This freedom of movement throughout East Germany allowed the collection of intelligence on Warsaw Pact forces, particularly those of the Soviet Union and East Germany, which included force disposition and movement, orders of battle, equipment, and professional standards.
 The configuration of liaison teams was established in the initial agreement and remained in place throughout the life of the programme.
 These were made up of a tour officer, a tour NCO, and a driver, all of whom in later years received similar training.
-Their ground operations tours were conducted in cars, reconnoitring either on an ad hoc basis or as directed by Defence Intelligence in London.
+Their ground operations tours were conducted in cars, reconnoitering either on an ad hoc basis or as directed by Defence Intelligence in London.
 Such tours could take a number of days with the teams being entirely self-sufficient, cooking their own meals and sleeping in the countryside either in the vehicle, as the driver always had to, or, as the other two normally did, in bivouacs or one-man tents.
 Once they had left Potsdam, they were entirely out of contact with their headquarters, and therefore left to their own devices to deal with any unforeseen circumstances, whether they be problems or opportunities.